opendocsg/slw-judgments-backfill/2007_SGCA_24/report.md

  Where an application to strike out pleadings involves a prolonged and serious argument, the court should, as a rule decline to proceed with the argument unless it not only harbours doubts about the soundness of the pleading but, in addition, is satisfied that striking out would obviate the necessity for a trial or substantially reduce the burden of preparing for a trial, and therefore, where the court is satisfied, even after substantial argument both at first instance or on appeal, that the defence does not disclose a reasonable ground of defence, it will order it to be struck out.

 63     In our view, the reasoning in this passage applies equally to the striking out of the appellants’ claim in the present action, having regard to the representations and warranties made by the appellants for the benefit of SG and also the fact that the appellants have not been able to show any loss arising from its investments in the structured products.
-An illustrative case is _Chok Boon Hock v Great Eastern Life Assurance Co Ltd_ [1999] 1 SLR 344, where the judge in dismissing the plaintiff’s statement of claim noted at [26] that:
+An illustrative case is _Chok Boon Hock v Great Eastern Life Assurance Co Ltd_ <span class="citation">[1999] 1 SLR 344</span>, where the judge in dismissing the plaintiff’s statement of claim noted at [26] that:

  In the light of the express terms of the agency agreement and the GSM agreement providing for variations to be made by the defendant to the commission structure, the plaintiff’s statement of claim plainly discloses no reasonable cause of action, is vexatious and is an abuse of process of the court

-64     In the present case, we are of the view, to quote the words of Nathan J in _Connell v National Companies and Securities Commission_ 15 ACLR 75 at 79 (also quoted by Choo J in _Kim Hok Yung v Cooperatieve Centrale Raiffeisen-Boerenleenbank BA_ [2000] 4 SLR 508 at [18]), that:
+64     In the present case, we are of the view, to quote the words of Nathan J in _Connell v National Companies and Securities Commission_ 15 ACLR 75 at 79 (also quoted by Choo J in _Kim Hok Yung v Cooperatieve Centrale Raiffeisen-Boerenleenbank BA_ <span class="citation">[2000] 4 SLR 508</span> at [18]), that:

  The utterly forlorn nature of the [appellants’ claims in relation to the structured products] is apparent on the documents.
 Nothing could breathe life into [them] ...